|Guide||♦||21 Triplogs||3 Topics|

 |AZ > Phoenix > Phoenix NW|

 silence and burros

 I decided to park at the Burro Spring Trailhead and walk north along the road up to the Horse Creek Trailhead, making a clockwise loop of both trails.
 No one had signed the trail register for all 5 months of last summer.
 Only a dozen or so had been here since.
-Other than quite a bit of cowpatties on the trail, the area is pristine.
+Other than quite a bit of cow patties on the trail, the area is pristine.
 30 minutes and 1.5 mi. later, I was at Horse Spring.
-With plenty of shade and beautiful white stone, the pools contain about 500-1000 gallons of crystal clear water.
+With plenty of shade and beautiful white stone, the pools contain about 500-1000 gallons of crystal-clear water.
 I kick back in some comfortable seating and have a snack.
-After some pictures I decided to explore a cave opening visible directly south of the spring up the slope.
-15 minutes of scrambling and I am standing at it's opening.
-Although it's mouth is quite large, perhaps 30 feet wide and 15 feet tall, the depth is only 15 feet or so.
-It would made a decent shelter from both rain and sun.
-I head back down to the trail at the springs edge and continue southeast towards Burro Spring into the Burro Flats proper.
+After some pictures, I decided to explore a cave opening visible directly south of the spring up the slope.
+15 minutes of scrambling and I am standing at its opening.
+Although its mouth is quite large, perhaps 30 feet wide and 15 feet tall, the depth is only 15 feet or so.
+It would have made a decent shelter from both rain and sun.
+I head back down to the trail at the edge of the springs and continue southeast towards Burro Spring into the Burro Flats proper.
 Along the way I see a Burro watching me from the other side of the wash, I stop and return the stare, adding a few of my best Burro impersonations.
-These he eventually returns as well, and I am quite pleased.
-I continue on, only to hear is even more hysterical bray echo from the canyon walls.
+He eventually returns as well, and I am quite pleased.
+I continue, only to hear is even more hysterical bray echo from the canyon walls.
 This is a great place.
 I pass two campsite fire rings, one still smoldering from the night before.
 Both are free of litter and command nice views of the area.
 I appreciate their taste in campsites but not their carelessness.
-I urinate on the coals to the best of my ability and continue on to Burro Spring.
+I urinate on the coals to the best of my ability and continue to Burro Spring.
 This takes about 45 minutes, covering approximately 1.9 miles on easy terrain.